ddella/Debian11-K8s/Debian11-Docker-K8s.md

     # UUID=9a4ad891-9f88-85564-89ae-5d730202abc8 none            swap    sw              0       0

-## Fix backspace/arrows issue with VI in edit mode
+### Fix backspace/arrows issue with VI in edit mode (Optional)
-If you like to use `vi`, this fixes a small issue with backspace not working and up/down/left/right arrows having a strange behavior:
+I had issues with with `vi`.
+The backspace was not working and up/down/left/right arrows had strange behavior.
+To fix the issue, create a file `.vimrc` with the lines below:

     cat > ~/.vimrc << "EOF"
     :set nocompatible
     :set backspace=indent,eol,start
     EOF

-You should have a standard Debian 11 installation with no graphical user interface, a non-administrative user account with `sudo`.
+You should have a standard Debian 11 installation with no graphical user interface, a non-administrative user account with `sudo` and SSH server.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>